MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/create-azure-ai-resource.md

 At hub creation, select between the networking isolation modes: **Public**, **Private with Internet Outbound**, and **Private with Approved Outbound**.
 To secure your resource, select either **Private with Internet Outbound** or **Private with Approved Outbound** for your networking needs.
 For the private isolation modes, a private endpoint should be created for inbound access.
 For more information on network isolation, see [Managed virtual network isolation](configure-managed-network.md).
 To create a secure hub, see [Create a secure hub](create-secure-ai-hub.md).

-At hub creation in the Azure portal, creation of associated Azure AI services, Storage account, Key vault, Application insights, and Container registry is given.
+At hub creation in the Azure portal, creation of associated Azure AI services, Storage account, Key vault (optional), Application insights (optional), and Container registry (optional) is given.
 These resources are found on the Resources tab during creation.

 To connect to Azure AI services (Azure OpenAI, Azure AI Search, and Azure AI Content Safety) or storage accounts in Azure AI Studio, create a private endpoint in your virtual network.
 Ensure the public network access (PNA) flag is disabled when creating the private endpoint connection.
 For more about Azure AI services connections, follow documentation [here](../../ai-services/cognitive-services-virtual-networks.md).
 You can optionally bring your own (BYO) search, but this requires a private endpoint connection from your virtual network.